Welcome to today's edition of the Rush 24-7 podcast.

 We need a Muslim Islamist.

-Uh we need a single mother uh who's gay, uh very poor.
+We need a single mother who's gay, very poor.

-I mean, this is these these are the qualifications Obama through.
+I mean, these are the qualifications Obama's throw.

 She simply doesn't check enough boxes.

-Chuck Todd says he checks all the boxes because we listened to Obama describe his own qualifications.
+Chuck Todd says he checks all the boxes because we listen to Obama describe his own qualifications.

 And Blitzer says, are there members or justices right now upon whom you would model, you would look at?